List of Transformers animated series: Transformers: Cyberverse

-Debuting in 2018 on Cartoon Network and produced by Boulder Media Limited and Hasbro's Allspark Animation, Transformers: Cyberverse is a series where Bumblebee lost his memory of the special mission given to him by Optimus Prime.
+Debuting in 2018 on Cartoon Network and produced by Boulder Media Limited and Hasbro's Allspark Animation, Transformers: Cyberverse is a series where Bumblebee lost his voicebox and his memory of the special mission given to him by Optimus Prime.
 With the help of his friend, Windblade, they will encounter challenges to recover Bumblebee's memory.

 The seasons are dubbed "Chapters", with the first aired in 2018, the second, subtitled Power of the Spark, aired in 2019–2020 and the third and final chapter, in which the show's title changed into Transformers: Bumblebee: Cyberverse Adventures, was aired in 2020.
-The series concluded with two extended-length Netflix television specials in 2021.
+The series concluded with two extended-length Netflix television final episodes in 2021.

 The show uses elements and characters across all eras of the franchise, specifically G1, Animated, Aligned and the live-action films continuities.
 It is, however, the first stand-alone Transformers show not connected to any larger continuity since Transformers: Animated.